cgranell/notebook/books/books-notes.md

 ### The book in three sentences
 * **Deep Work**: Activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
 These efforts create value, improve your skill, and are hard to replicate.
 * **Shallow Work**: Noncognitively demanding, logistical-style tasks, often perfeormed while distracted.
 These efforts tend to not create much new value ans are easy to replicate.
+* Core abilities to perform deep work are 1/ to quickly master hard things, and 2/ to produce at an elite level, in terms of quality and speed.
+Sumarising, high-quality work produced = (time spent) x (intensity of focus).
+* Deep work builds on values like auality, craftmanship aand mastery, and it is wuill suited to geberate a flow state

 ## Space and place
 *Space and place: The perspective of experience, by Yi-Fu Tuan*